vitaliimalynka/vitaliimalynka/README.md

 ### Hi there 👋

 My name is Vitaliy.
-I'm 32 y.o. and i live in Ukraine.
+I live in Ukraine.

 I have more than 7 years’ experience in IT sphere.
-Now I switched to front-end development and want to present my developments to you.
+Now I'm frontend developer and want to present my developments to you.

-This portfolio contains my first landing pages and a small Angular project.
+This portfolio contains my works like landing pages and a small Angular project.

 <!--